Bethlehem: Israelite and Judean period

-Biblical scholars believe Bethlehem, located in the "hill country" of Judea, may be the same as the Biblical Ephrath, which means "fertile", as there is a reference to it in the Book of Micah as Bethlehem Ephrathah or Bethlehem Ephratah.
-The Hebrew Bible also calls it Beth-Lehem Judah, and the New Testament describes it as the "City of David".
-It is first mentioned in the Bible as the place where the matriarch Rachel died and was buried "by the wayside".
+Biblical scholars believe Bethlehem, located in the "hill country" of Judea, may be the same as the Biblical Ephrath.
+The New Testament describes it as the "City of David".
+It is first mentioned in the Bible as the place where the matriarch Rachel died and was buried.
 Rachel's Tomb, the traditional grave site, stands at the entrance to Bethlehem.
 According to the Book of Ruth, the valley to the east is where Ruth of Moab gleaned the fields and returned to town with Naomi.
 In the Books of Samuel, Bethlehem is mentioned as the home of Jesse, father of King David of Israel, and the site of David's anointment by the prophet Samuel.
-It was from the well of Bethlehem that three of his warriors brought him water when he was hiding in the cave of Adullam.

 Writing in the 4th century, the Pilgrim of Bordeaux reported that the sepulchers of David, Ezekiel, Asaph, Job, Jesse, and Solomon were located near Bethlehem.

 Classical period

 Adoration of the Shepherds (1622) by the Dutch painter Gerard van Honthorst.
 According to the Gospels of Matthew and Luke, Jesus was born in Bethlehem.

-The Gospel of Matthew and the Gospel of Luke represent Jesus as having been born in Bethlehem, known in Aramaic by the Hebrew name בית לחם.
-However, modern scholars regard the two accounts as contradictory; the Gospel of Mark, the earliest gospel, mentions nothing about Jesus having been born in Bethlehem, saying only that he came from Nazareth.
+The Gospel of Matthew and the Gospel of Luke represent Jesus as having been born in Bethlehem.
+Scholars regard the two accounts as contradictory, as it was common for ancient biographers and historians to display differences in reporting with the gospel accounts being typical of ancient historical biographies.
+James Barker suggests that Luke intended to supplement Matthew’s nativity by adding Mary’s perspective to Matthew’s focus on Joseph.
+The Gospel of Mark, the earliest gospel, mentions nothing about Jesus having been born in Bethlehem, saying only that he came from Nazareth.
 Current scholars are divided on the actual birthplace of Jesus: some believe he was actually born in Nazareth, while others still hold that he was born in Bethlehem.

 Nonetheless, the tradition that Jesus was born in Bethlehem was prominent in the early church.
 Around 155, the apologist Justin Martyr recommended that those who doubted Jesus was really born in Bethlehem could go there and visit the very cave where he was supposed to have been born.
 The same cave is also referenced by the apocryphal Gospel of James and the fourth-century church historian Eusebius.
 After the Bar Kokhba revolt (c.
 132–136 CE) was crushed, the Roman emperor Hadrian converted the Christian site above the Grotto into a shrine dedicated to the Greek god Adonis, to honour his favourite, the Greek youth Antinous.